raphamorim/lucario/readme.md

 1. Use `git clone https://github.com/raphamorim/lucario.git` (or use [.zip download][zip] option)
 2. Copy the **pygments/lucario.py** file to pygments style directory, usually **/usr/local/lib/python/*X*.*X*/site-packages/pygments/styles/**
-3. Run the following to use the formatter on the command line, `pygmentize -S luciario`
+3. Run the following to use the formatter on the command line, `pygmentize -S lucario`

 ## Color Palette